Top 11 Best Soccer Recovery Techniques Worth your Time

 Red light and infrared are the wavelengths that penetrate deeper into the body than all the other wavelengths and as a result red light can improve blood flow, circulation, mitochondrial function, and it also helps expand the exclusion zone of the water inside your mitochondria.

 You can also get plenty of red light from the morning sunlight, which is why it is always recommended to get enough sunlight daily and supplement with red light therapy if you feel you need to.
-Check out this Instagram post to learn more about the power of the sun.

 Massage Therapy